crystal-ball/ember-cli-prop-types/README.md

 [prop-types Documentation](https://www.npmjs.com/package/prop-types) for details on defining `propTypes` for your components.

+Note that these validations are only run in dev environments.

 ### Validating Ember-Specific Classes/Concepts

 You can validate the majority of Ember classes or other Ember-specific concepts